Skip to content

 Validity

-A Spanish company can sponsor your work visa with a formal job offer.
-This is common for tech professionals, engineers, and specialists.
+A Spanish company can sponsor a Highly Qualified Professional permit (Profesional Altamente Cualificado) for qualified roles.
+Faster processing than a standard work visa.
 The strong Mexico-Spain business relationship means many Spanish companies are familiar with hiring Mexican professionals.

 Best for: Professionals with a job offer from a Spanish employer.